Stock events for Appian Corp. (APPN)

 Ownership

-Appian's ownership is a blend of institutional backing and significant insider control.
+Appian's ownership is characterized by a blend of significant institutional backing and strong founder control.
+Institutional investors are a dominant force, collectively owning approximately 77.56% of the company's shares.
 Matthew Calkins, the founder and CEO, is the largest individual shareholder, holding approximately 39% of outstanding shares.
-Individual insiders collectively own 43% of Appian's stock, indicating substantial management and founder influence.
-Institutional investors are a dominant force, with 406 institutional owners holding a total of 39,712,970 shares as of January 7, 2026.
-The general public, comprising individual investors, holds an estimated 9.04% to 16% of Appian's shares.
+Individual insiders collectively own about 35.54% to 53.95% of Appian's stock, indicating significant management and founder influence.
+The general public holds approximately 13% to 16% of Appian's shares.

 Ask Our Expert AI Analyst